Data-to-Insight-Center/Curbee/README.md

 Steps to build:
 ---------------

-Move the to root folder and execute following command.
+Move the to root directory and execute following command.

 mvn clean install -DskipTests
 (Skipping tests will help as there's an intermittent test failure in sead-doi-service)